 The Japanese term ‘ikigai’ means a reason to get out of bed in the morning.

 What better way to go to sleep than to give yourself a reason to wake up the next day!

 This enlightening non-fiction novel tells how you can find your own ‘ikigai’ and how to live a more fulfilled and happy life.

-So there you have it, our top 10 recommendations for books to read before bed.
+So there you have it, our top 10 bedtime story book recommendations.
 We hope that in this list you’ve found something that speaks to you.